jsmolka/blog/content/eggvance/progress-6.md

 mov       r2, 0x4         ; addr: 00000190  data: E3A02004
 ```

 It uses the instruction `movs pc, lr` to move the link register into the program counter.
 The link register contains the next instruction after a function call, so it pretty much acts like your typical `return`.
-Because of the GBAs two-staged instruction pipeline, we've already fetched the value at address 0x190, and its value will be returned for future protected BIOS reads (like dereferenced null pointers).
+Because of the GBAs three-staged instruction pipeline, we've already fetched the value at address 0x190, and its value will be returned for future protected BIOS reads (like dereferenced null pointers).
 In this case, the value has its sign bit set, and the loop body is never executed.

 ```armv4t
 movs      pc, lr                ; addr: 000000AC  data: E1B0F00E